 - Save time with inventory listing tools like Inventory Lab (for any product(s)) or Scanlister (ideal for used books)

 2.)
-Stock Up on Discounted Inventory - Just about every store and online site is running sales through December and into January to feed the shopping frenzy (and capture some profits - however slim - due to Amazon siphoning off their traffic).
-I spend this time to buy Christmas-themed merchandise (toys, home decorations, ornaments, etc.) at 80% off or more, and stockpile them for next year, when I enjoy selling the for 3x to 10x my purchase price.
+Stock Up on Discounted Inventory - Just about every store and online site is running clearance sales through the Summer of 2019.
+I spend this time to buy Christmas-themed merchandise (toys, home decorations, ornaments, etc.) at 80% off or more, and stockpile them for this upcoming Christmas (2019) when I enjoy selling the for 3x to 10x my purchase price.
 Take advantage of the great deals, rebate offers and rock-bottom prices for your Amazon business.
 Take the time to see what seasonal/holiday merchandise you sold (e.g., over the last Easter, Valentine's Day, Summer, Mother's Day, etc.).
 That way you can identify the recurring trends and popular items will top resell markets in coming months.
 Prepare ahead by buying inventory well ahead of the crunch.

 3.)
 Bulk Up on Business Supplies - Buying almost anything in bulk will save you money.
 Take advantage and stock up on: